soumyadutta-cse/soumyadutta-cse.github.io/_pages/about.md

 <p><strong>
-Dr. Dutta's current research interests include: (1) Machine/Deep Learning for Visual Computing and Image Analysis, (2) Uncertainty, Explainability, and Interpretability Analysis of Deep Learning Models (3) Big Data Analytics & Visualization, (4) High Performance Computing and In Situ Analysis, and (5) Scientific and Information Visualization.
+Dr. Dutta's current research interests include:
+(1) Machine Learning for Visual Computing and Image Analysis, (2) Big Data Visualization and Analytics,
+(3) Data Science and HPC,
+(4) Machine Learning for Scientific Computing,
+(5) Explainability and Interpretability of AI Models
 </strong></p>

 <!-- <h2> ** Want to join our group? ** </h2>